-Section 24 of Article II under the 1987 Philippine Constitution provides that the State recognizes the vital role of communication and information in nation-building.
-Section 28 of the same articulates that subject to reasonable conditions prescribed by law, the State adopts and implements a policy of full public disclosure of all its transactions involving public interest.
+The framers of the Constitution, cognizant of the necessity to ensure transparency and accountability in government, have included such right of the people under the Declaration of Principles and State Policies, and under Section 28, Article II which provides that: "Subject to reasonable conditions prescribed by law, the State adopts and implements a policy of full public disclosure of all its transactions involving public interest."

-Moreover, Section 7 of Article III under the same mandates that the right of the people to information on matters of public concern shall be recognized and that access to official records and to documents and papers pertaining to official acts, transactions, or decisions, as well as to government research data used as basis for policy development, shall be afforded the citizen, subject to such limitations as may be provided by law.
+This has been strengthened under Section 7, Article III which provides that: "The right of the people to information on matters of public concern shall be recognized.
+Access to official records, and to documents, and papers pertaining to official acts, transactions, or decisions, as well as to government research data used as basis for policy development, shall be afforded the citizen, subject to such limitations as may be provided by law."